Homemade Organic Aphid Spray Recipe

 Deformation, stunting and stippling may all result as aphids suck fluid from leaves and buds.
 Often, leaves with aphid damage appear curled and discolored.

-What organic methods have you used to control aphids?
+What organic methods have you used to repel these pests?

 Aphids also suck sap from stems—with less damaging results.
 And they leave behind honeydew as they feed, a clear liquid that often produces black mold.